 - Dr. Wilson resigns as librarian and director of the school to become dean of the University of Chicago Graduate Library School.

-- Susan Grey Akers receives nation's first PhD in library science from University of Chicago Graduate Library School.
+- Susan Grey Akers becomes the second woman and the fourth person in the United States to earn a PhD in library science when she graduates from the University of Chicago Graduate Library School.

 - Akers named acting director of the school.